 Let’s face it, everyone is impressed with a drummer who is lightning fast.
 Even though most of us play in church (and we all know that we’re not there to draw attention to our playing), improving in our craft, talents and gifting should always be a priority.
 Here are four simple ways to improve your speed as a drummer.

-Photo by Michelangelo MI
+Photo by Michelangelo MI1.
+Practice Rudiments

 Rudiments, by definition, are a basic pattern of drum strokes that can be combined in many ways.
 The simplest and most common rudiments that I recommend for building up your speed are singles, doubles, and paradiddles.